Cibeles Fountain – The Goddess of Madrid

 After such a long time living in the center of Madrid, the Cibeles Fountain has been witness of a lot of important events of the City such as invasions, Civil wars, Coups, so it has become one of the most beautiful and best well loved symbols of our city.
 So if you are going to visit Madrid, do not miss it!
 Specially now that you know its story!

 The Cibeles fountain is just a small piece of the new route that we are preparing!
 So keep updated to our publications and facebook because we will launch it very soon!
-If you cannot resist the temptation of Discovering Madrid you can satisfy your appetite by trying Our Free Tour in Madrid!
+If you cannot resist the temptation of Discovering Madrid you can satisfy your appetite by trying Our Free Walking Tour Madrid!

 We hope to see you soon in one of them!